 Equipment, Tools and Lab-Stock

-We hope this website is a Tinker tool.
+We hope this website is a SILAB tool.
 We want it to contain a lot of information and ideas to get you thinking about projects.
 We are continuously improving it, and we need your input.
 We would like you to see what is available in the lab, get access to some research material and see what others have done and motivate you to come to the lab and ask an Advisor for assistance.
 We hope that it contains information that will help you learn your way around the lab.

 For more information on Lab Stock click here